mronkko/matrixpls/README.md

    calculates the PLS estimates from a covariance matrix.
 The package is designed towards Monte Carlo simulations with simsem.

-   matrixpls is currently under development and not suitable for end-users.

 ## Development

 matrixpls has three development targets or main requirements